laurapacilio/laurapacilio.github.io/resume.md

 <br>
 ### Stedi

-**Content Marketing Writer** &#124; January 2023 - present
+**Content Marketing & Technical Writing** &#124; January 2023 - present

-I am responsible for all customer-facing content that is not technical documentation.
-I write website copy, blog posts, customer success stories, and more.
+I am responsible for planning, drafting, and editing all customer-facing content.
+I write social media copy, website copy, blog posts, customer success stories, technical documentation, and more.
+I also work with leadership to develop the messaging and marketing strategy for product launches.

 <br>
 ### HashiCorp